earchibong/devops_projects/kubernetes.md

 **The commands in this section will affect the entire cluster and only need to be run once from one of the master nodes.**

-- Create the `system:kube-apiserver-to-kubelet ClusterRole` with permissions to access the Kubelet API and perform most common tasks associated with managing pods:
+- Create the ClusterRole with permissions to access the Kubelet API and perform most common tasks associated with managing pods:

 ```